Volunteering - Frequently asked questions

-We ask for a minimum commitment of 12 months.
-This is in order to justify the resources and investment from across the hospital, which is necessary to offer a high quality volunteering service and ensure volunteers are well supported throughout their team at QEH.
-We appreciate itís a significant commitment, but one where the volunteer will also receive the full benefits from being part of Team QEH.
+We ask for a minimum commitment of 6 months.
+This is to justify the resources and investment from across the hospital, which is necessary to offer a high-quality volunteering service and ensure volunteers are well supported throughout their time at QEH.
+We appreciate itís a significant commitment, but one where the volunteer will also receive the full benefits from being part of team QEH.

 Will I need to attend an interview?